-ADHD is short for Attention deficit hyperactivity disorder.
+Attention deficit hyperactivity disorder (ADHD), is a mental disorder which relates to impulsiveness, hyperactivity and a low attention span.
 It’s also common for ADHD to be confused with ADD.
 They are both considered to be mental disorders and while they are very similar, they are slightly different.
 ADHD has a common symptom relating to physical hyperactivity, while ADD does not.

 There is an increase of 40% from 7.8% (2003) to 11% (2012) marked by the Center for Disease Control in

-ADHD and ADD are often diagnosed in the early stages of childhood, and commonly when a child starts going to school.
-ADD is characterized by impulsivity, restlessness and distractibility.
+ADHD and ADD can often be diagnosed in the early stages of childhood.
+ADD is characterized by impulsive behavior, restlessness and distractibility.
 ADHD is also characterized by the above, along with hyperactivity.
 People who suffer with this common disorder have trouble paying attention, being organized, remembering minor details and focusing, which in turn can affect school and/or work life.

 Common treatments for ADHD are psychotherapy and a range of medications.
 Stimulants, non-stimulants and behavior therapy are commonly used.
 These forms of treatment can be risky, but when used correctly they are very safe and effective in treating ADHD.

 If pharmaceutical treatment isn’t an option for you or your child, cannabisMD offers a wide range of information regarding ADHD, ADD and alternative, natural treatments.
-The articles below discuss in detail, everything you need to know about ADHD, ADD and natural treatments.
+Such natural alternatives relate to the use of CBD, hemp oil and even marijuana treatments.
+This focus on cannabis has become a popular one.